BriMarie45/CV/index.md

   <hr>
   <h3>Education</h3>
     <ul>
-      <li> Master of Science in Applied Nutrition from University of New England - coming August 2022</li>
+      <li> Master of Science in Applied Nutrition from University of New England - Coming August 2022</li>
-      <li> Bachelor of Arts in Psychology from Stony Brook University - graduated in May 2018</li>
+      <li> Bachelor of Arts in Psychology from Stony Brook University - Graduated in May 2018</li>
     </ul>
   <h3>Work Experience</h3>
     <table cellspacing="10">